krasi-georgiev/development/networking/README.md

  ```

 ## Using  a vpn server.
 The router connects as a client and allows access to all devices on the local network.
+> works only on Linux or OSX

 ```
 docker run -e VPN_IPSEC_PSK=xxx -e VPN_USER=vpnuser -e VPN_PASSWORD=xxx --net=host -it --rm --privileged hwdsl2/ipsec-vpn-server
 ```
+Wait for the connection to be established and run the command below to setup the correct routing.
+> NOTE: should run the command again after every disconnect.
 ```
 sudo ip route add 192.168.88.0/24 dev ppp0
 ```